 - In a 6 quart slow cooker, add beans, tomatoes, corn, onion, bell pepper, jalapenos, garlic, taco seasoning, and chicken broth.
 Stir to combine.
 Nestle the chicken breasts into other ingredients to mostly cover chicken.
 Cover with a lid and cook on low heat for 3 ½ to 4 ½ hours, depending on thickness of your chicken breasts.

-- Once chicken is cooked through, remove chicken breasts from slow cooker and shred with a fork.
-Add shredded chicken back to soup and stir to combine.
-Cover and cook for an additional 30 minutes.
+- Once chicken is cooked through, remove chicken breasts from the slow cooker and shred with a fork.
+Add shredded chicken back to your soup and stir to combine.

 - Portion soup into bowls and serve with a wedge of lime, or squeeze lime over each bowl before serving.
 Optionally, top with a handful of shredded cheese, a dollop of sour cream, or crushed tortilla chips.